COB General Advising Information

 Upon completion of all lower-core courses with a C- or better in each course, students apply for a business major in Accounting, Finance, Management, Management Information Systems, Marketing, or International Business (in combination with one of the majors listed previously).

 Since a minor in business is a great compliment to any major, you may see non-business students interested in the minor.
-Business Minor check sheet available here.
+View minor specifications on the COB advising webpage.

 All minor prerequisite courses must be completed with a "C-" or better with a 2.0 GPA in the Primary Lower Core.